 On April 21, 2015 (the "CBB Acquisition Date"), the Company completed the CBB Acquisition for a total cash consideration of \$48.6 million.
 CBB develops, manufactures, markets and distributes fragrances and other beauty products under various celebrity, lifestyle and fashion brands licensed from third parties, principally through department stores and selective distribution in international territories.
 On the CBB Acquisition Date, the Company used cash on hand to pay approximately 70% of the total cash consideration, or \$34.6 million.
 The remaining \$14.0 million of the total cash consideration is payable in equal annual installments over 4 years from the CBB Acquisition Date, subject to the selling shareholders' compliance with certain service conditions.
 These remaining installments are recorded as a component of SG&A expenses ratably over the 4-year installment period.
-CBB is expected to provide the Company with a platform to develop the Company's Consolidated Financial Statements commencing on the CBB Acquisition Date.
+CBB is expected to provide the Company with a platform to develop the Company's presence in the fragrance category.
+The results of operations of the CBB business are included in the Company's Consolidated Financial Statements commencing on the CBB Acquisition Date.
 Pro forma results of operations have not been presented, as the impact of the CBB Acquisition on the Company's consolidated financial results is not material.